The agentic org chart is two people deep

 I'd argue the natural shape of an AI-first organisation is two people deep.

 A principal decides what's worth doing.
-This is a genuinely senior role: setting direction, holding context, making judgement calls, owning accountability.
+This is a senior role: setting direction, holding context, making judgement calls, owning accountability.
 Call it founder, executive, or lead strategist depending on your context.
 The title matters less than the function.
 This person has to be good.

 An operator runs the agent fleet.
 This person configures, monitors, and improves the systems that do the work.
 They catch errors.
 They know when to intervene.
 They understand what the agents can and can't handle.
 They're part systems thinker, part quality control, part infrastructure owner.
 This role is new and genuinely skilled.